 Overview

 But growth by itself is not enough.
-Patterns of growth and trends in income inequality also matter if poor are to benefit.
+Patterns of growth and trends in income inequality also matter.
 In countries afflicted by slow growth and pervasive poverty, for instance, poverty declines when growth patterns become more labor intensive and when poor people’s work becomes more productive.
-Also critical to poverty reduction is reduced income inequality and improved quality of jobs for the hundreds of millions who are underemployed or work in the informal work
+Incomes rise when employment shifts from informal to formal arrangements.

 Additional Resources